 Nothing in this document should be construed so as to limit the Chancellor’s authority to maintain health, diligence, and order among students under Regents’ Bylaw 2.02.

 - Protection of Freedom of Expression.
-Students are responsible for learning thoroughly the content of any course of study, but are free to take exception to the data or views presented and to reserve judgment about matters of opinion.
+Students are responsible for learning thoroughly the content of any course of study but are free to take exception to the data or views presented and to reserve judgment about matters of opinion.

 - Protection Against Improper Disclosure.
-Protection against improper disclosure of information regarding student views, beliefs, and political associations which instructors acquire in the course of their work as instructors, advisors, and counselors is considered a professional obligation.
+Protection against improper disclosure of information regarding student views, beliefs, and political associations which instructors acquire in the course of their work as instructors, advisors, and counselors are considered a professional obligation.

 - Protection Against Improper Academic Evaluation.
 Students can expect protection, through orderly procedures, against prejudice, arbitrary or capricious evaluation.
 Students are also expected to respect the academic freedom of faculty and their rights and responsibilities to determine curriculum and evaluate academic performance.